leondz/garak/FAQ.md

 # garak LLM probe: Frequently Asked Questions

+## How do I pronounce garak?

+Good question!
+Emphasis on the first bit, GA-rak.

+Both 'a's like a in English hat, or à in French, or æ in IPA.

 ## What's this tool for?

 `garak` is designed to help discover situations where a language model generates outputs that one might not want it to.
 If you know `nmap` or `metasplot` for traditional netsec/infosec analysis, then `garak` aims to operate in a similar space for language models.